* Psychiatric Abuse - Astraea's Resources and Controversy

 Multiple Personality

 Of course there really is such a thing.
 We're multiple, we know plenty of multiples, both trauma-based and naturally occurring groups.
 That doesn't mean that the psychiatric industry hasn't misused and exploited multiplicity for their own ends.
-Even the diagnosis called Multiple Personality Disorder/Dissociative Identity Disorder (MPD/DID) is viewed by many trauma survivors who are multiple as a disempowering insult to survivors. (scroll down, read comments from Irene)
+It's no wonder so many people believe there's no such thing as multiple personality and that the doctors made it up!

 Emily's Story Therapists experiment on known multiples without their permission.
 Please write to us if anything like Emily's story has happened to you.